 We had a great idea when visiting ‘Jaja’ (Grandma) Maria to get her together with her friends.
 She had not seen these other two ladies in a long time, because she can hardly walk or see, and the road is too bad.

-We organised to collect them in the 4WD, and we brought chairs and arranged an afternoon tea for the three older ladies who all were near 90 years old.
+We organized to collect them in the 4WD, and we brought chairs and arranged an afternoon tea for the three older ladies who all were near 90 years old.
 They dressed in their finest and were so thrilled to reunite, that they had tears in their eyes as they hugged and their faces beamed with smiles.

 We enjoyed their stories through an interpreter, and they asked us “why we were so kind to three old ladies?”

 We told them we loved and cared about them.

 Our reason for originally visiting the hospital is because the Medical Clinical Officer from In The Field Ministries was in a terrible accident, so we were visiting her.